Frank O'Hara & Marion Raycheba in Sri Lanka

 the middle of the country where the ancient civilizations were located - going

-are several branches in the country.)
+several varieties in the country.)

-The area is just
+The island is just

 about all jungle, complete with wild elephants and many other animals,